Purki/file_sender/README.md

 # file_sender
-Application for sending .BOS, .HED an .BCD files to custom FTP/directories K/O/P
+Application for sending .BOS, .HED an .BCD files to custom FTP to directories K/O/P